Are you thinking that your baby might be ready to move onto solid foods? Read through our checklist to see what necessary steps to take next

 It’s recommended that you begin introducing solids at around six months.
 Don’t do it too early: before 17 weeks, your baby’s digestive and immune systems are not sufficiently developed.
-If you feel she needs solids earlier, speak to your health visitor or GP.
+If you feel they need solids earlier, speak to your health visitor or GP.

-- She can sit upright, holding her head steady
+- They can sit upright, holding their head steady

-- She has the co-ordination to pick up food and put it in her mouth
+- They have the co-ordination to pick up food and put it in their mouth

-- She swallows food rather than pushing it back out
+- They swallow food rather than pushing it back out

-It doesn’t necessarily mean she’s ready just because:
+It doesn’t necessarily mean they’re ready just because:

-- She wakes at night having previously slept through.
+- They wakes at night having previously slept through.

 Best first foods

-She may spit out food at first, because she’s not used to swallowing it and is encountering new flavours and textures, so make sure you’re both dressed for mess!
-To start, give her a little milk, then offer a few spoons of baby rice or purée.
+They may spit out food at first, because they’re not used to swallowing it and is encountering new flavours and textures, so make sure you’re both dressed for mess!
+To start, give them a little milk, then offer a few spoons of baby rice or purée.
 Very first foods should be easy to digest and unlikely to provoke an allergic reaction.
 Try these: